pik-copan/pyregimeshifts/README.md

 hence, prove useful for diverse studies on Earth system dynamics beyond the work reported in the original paper.
 First, the methodology developed in the original paper can be applied to a broad range of data sets of interest.
-Second, the methodology can be easily generalized by making full use of the capabilities of the pyunicorn package.
+Second, the methodology can be easily generalized by making full use of the capabilities of the pyunicorn package and other approaches of time series analysis.
 For example, other measures for detecting regime shifts from recurrence analysis such determinism or laminarity could be used or visibility graph analysis could be applied instead of recurrence networks.